Home > Heating > A Homeowner’s Guide to Furnace Repair Services

 • What are your rates for emergency or after-hours service?
 Getting clear answers to these questions will help you understand what to expect.
 You can even start the process with a Virtual Tele-Tech appointment to get an initial evaluation.

-Get Clear, Written Quotes
+Always Get a Clear, Written Quote

 Never rely on a verbal quote.
 A professional company will always provide a clear, itemized estimate in writing before any work begins.
 This document should detail the costs for parts, labor, and any other potential fees, so there are no surprises on the final bill.
 It’s a good idea to get quotes from two or three different companies to compare, but remember that the lowest price isn’t always the best value.
 Consider the company’s reputation, warranty, and the quality of the parts they use.
 A slightly higher quote from a trusted company can often mean a more reliable, long-lasting repair and better overall service.